Second Primary Cancers

 As the population of cancer survivors continues to grow, from 3.5 million in the 1970s to over 17 million today, there is a great need to understand the long-term health of this population.
 Nearly one in five cancers diagnosed today occurs in an individual with a previous diagnosis of cancer, and these “second cancers” are a leading cause of morbidity and mortality among cancer survivors.
 Research into the etiology, prevention, and treatment of second cancers has the potential to improve public health, guide clinical management of survivors, and provide further insight into the mechanisms of carcinogenesis.
-DCEG investigators are actively engaged in research to address risks associated with:
+DCEG investigators are actively engaged in research to address risks associated with several areas.

 For decades, clinicians and epidemiologists have recognized that radiotherapy and certain chemotherapies may increase risk for developing a second cancer.
 DCEG investigators study groups of patients with a range of malignancies and varying treatment modalities.
 This helps to identify risks so that oncologists can refine treatment plans to deliver the most effective treatment dose with the least risk for future cancers.
 These studies include:

 A study of the risks of cancer following allogeneic hematopoietic stem cell transplantation